All Episodes

 Do as I say, not as I do.

-You say all of this was such a distraction to to such a big level that governing was last on their list.
+You say all of this was such a distraction to such a big level that governing was last on their list.

-Yeah, that's exactly the way he appeared.
+Yeah, that's exactly the way it appeared.

-And and this is somebody who watched close by the you know, w when all your staff when George Stephanopoulos and Ram Emanuel and these guys are doing nothing but putting out scandals and trying to fix stuff and twist it.
+You know, when all your staff, when George Stephanopoulos and Ram Emmanuel and these guys are doing nothing but putting out scandals and trying to fix stuff and twist it, Chris, they must have been exhausted when you think of all the scandals.

-You even talked about um uh Leon Panetta and Dick Morris huddling uh I'm sorry, uh Leon Panetta was was the target of Hillary and Dick Morris discussing how to get rid of him as the chief of staff.
+Leon Panetta was the target of Hillary and Dick Morris discussing how to get rid of him as the chief of staff.

-We'd get a phone call from the Southwest Gate, you know, and the guy'd say, hey Gary Morris is here, and he'd come up and he always looked like he was lost in the West Wing.
+We'd get a phone call from the Southwest Gate, you know, and the guy would say, hey, Gary Morris is here.

-And then now of course I used we used to say Was he closer to Hillary or to Bill?
+Was he closer to Hillary or to Bill?

-Well, uh he was closer to Hillary.
+Well, he was closer to Hillary.

 She apparently was his friend.